EATON (Settlement) English

 "enclosure, yard, town".
 This is the name of several English towns.

-Means "place of pleasure" in Hebrew.
-In the Old Testament the Garden of Eden was the place where the first people, Adam and Eve, lived before they were expelled.
+meaning "plain".
+According to the Old Testament the Garden of Eden was the place where the first people, Adam and Eve, lived before they were expelled.

 Possibly means "abundant land" in Old Irish.
 This is the Irish name of the country and island of Ireland.
 According to legend the island was named for the goddess ÉRIU

 , though in fact it was she who was named for the island.

 "Greek", which is of uncertain origin.
 This is the Greek endonym for Greece